kgorking/ecs/README.md

     - [Global systems](#Global-systems)

 # Entities
-Entities are the scaffolding on which you build your objects, and there are two classes in the library for managing entities.
+Entities are the scaffolding on which you build your objects.
+There are two classes in the library for managing entities:

 * [`ecs::entity_id`](https://github.com/kgorking/ecs/blob/master/include/ecs/entity_id.h) is a wrapper for an integer identifier.
 * [`ecs::entity_range`](https://github.com/kgorking/ecs/blob/master/include/ecs/entity_range.h) is the preferred way to deal with many entities at once in a concise and efficient manner.
 The start- and end entity id is inclusive when passed to an entity_range, so `entity_range some_range{0, 100}` will span 101 entities.